ArziBlack/VRV_Security_Assessment/README.md

 The frontend application is located in the `client` folder.
 It is a modern web application built using **React.js** and styled with TailwindCSS, some Chakra UI components were also used.
 The client interacts with the backend to perform CRUD operations and handle authentication flows.

+For more details on how the Backend server works, navigate into the server folder and read the README.md for further insights.

 #### **Key Features**

 - **User Management:**